Active screws: Emergent active chiral nematics of spinning self-propelled rods: Active chiral nematic phase

 The first term in the flux $\bm{J}$ is advection along the polarity field $\bm{p}(\bm{r},t)$ at a local speed $v_\parallel[\rho] = \omega \ell_\parallel - \zeta_0 \rho$.
 This speed is produced by the screw motion at a self-spinning rate $\omega_0$, and it decreases with the density field $\rho(\bm{r},t)$.
 The coefficient $\zeta_0$, given in \cref{eq zeta0}, captures the slowdown resulting from repulsive interactions between rods, which is responsible for motility-induced phase separation \cite{Cates2015,Speck2020}.
+Torque transfer between neighboring screws, captured by the $\tau_i$ term in \cref{eq spin}, speeds up slower particles and slows down faster ones, such that it has no net effect at the coarse-grained level.
 The second term in \cref{eq density} corresponds to a flux perpendicular to the polarity at a speed $v_\perp = \omega \ell_\perp$ driven by rolling motion.
 The transverse speed $v_\perp$ does not have a slowdown effect because we assume that the system is statistically achiral, and hence the repulsive forces from the right and the left of a reference rod cancel out.
-Finally, the last term in \cref{eq density}, with $\zeta_1$ given in \cref{eq zeta1}, is a diffusive flux induced by repulsive interactions between rods\cite{Zhang2021i}.
+Finally, the last term in \cref{eq density}, with $\zeta_1$ given in \cref{eq zeta1}, is a diffusive flux induced by repulsive interactions between rods \cite{Zhang2021i}.

 The polarity field follows the following equation: